Register now for the next webinar (26/02):

 Free Excel template for supplier evaluation

-E-procurement in purchasing: definition and overview
+E-procurement in purchasing: definition & advantages

 Contents